-Make sure your newly created users are members of the groups
+Make sure to set the account type to “Administrator” for all newly created users.
+This should ensure the users are members of the groups

 Or, follow the instructions here to add users on the command line.
 This can be important, for example, when you receive the pandaboard and are logged in to it via a text terminal with an ssh or serial connection.

-To begin working with the code for this lab, you will need to make checkouts of several subversion repositories.
-Three of these are read-only repositories that we (the course staff) use to publish code for you to use.
+To begin working with the code for this lab you will need to make checkouts of several subversion repositories.
+Three of these are read-only repositories in which the course staff publish code for you to use.
 The fourth is your own group repository.
 Each member of your group should make their own checkout of all four of these repositories, and this needs to be done on each machine you intend to use for development.
 Note that once these four checkouts have been made for a given user on a given machine, you can continue to use them for the rest of the term.
 You may be periodically asked to do an

 svn update in the read-only repositories as we update the code there, and you will do both

 svn commit in your group’s repository as you develop your code.

 We suggest you make a subdirectory of your home directory and store all four checkouts in it like this:

 Checkout the OHMM robot and course repositories like this